msmafra/waterfox-install/README.md

     `88: Icon=waterfox-icon => Icon=/usr/lib64/waterfox/browser/chrome/icons/default/default256.png`

+- /usr/bin/waterfox file is adapted from Fedora's version of /usr/bin/firefox as a base, to do a quick adaptation.
+File is created by DNF package manager during the installation of Mozilla Firefox browser.

-## Some Information
+### Some Information
-This script will extract watefox to /usr/lib64/, create a symbolic link in /usr/bin/ and a .desktop file on /usr/share/applications/.
+The installation script will, download waterfox-xx.xx.xx.en-US.linux-x86_64.tar.bz2 and extract it to /usr/lib64/, create a symbolic link in /usr/bin/, create a [desktop entry](https://specifications.freedesktop.org/desktop-entry-spec/latest/index.html) file (waterfox.desktp) on /usr/share/applications/.
 And there is no uninstallation yet.

 ## Using It
 ### Install